Building intelligent futures

 IIT Institute of Design (ID) builds responsible, cooperative, intelligent futures.
 Founded by László Moholy-Nagy as The New Bauhaus in 1937, ID is known for pioneering human-centered design and systems design.
 With the only design school in the US devoted completely to graduate students, ID offers an expansive approach to design education for the 21st century and beyond.

 But ID is more than a graduate school.
-ID is an international community of learners and practitioners who are addressing the biggest issues of our time by eliciting a power unique to humans: creativity.
+ID is an international community of learners and practitioners who embrace complexity and drive impactful change by eliciting a power unique to humans: creativity.

 Powered by optimism, our inspiring and supportive community uses empathy, logic, and collaboration to move design forward and demonstrate its ability to address the biggest issues of our time.